johnmiddleton12/notion-ios-widget/README.md

 3. Go to the Raw view of "NotionWidget.js"
 4. Select All and Copy
 5. Navigate to Scriptable, create a new script, and paste the code from "NotionWidget.js"
-6. Run that Script
-- This will give you the NotionWidget script, which will automatically update periodically
+6. This will give you the NotionWidget script, which will automatically download the latest version every day when put in a Widget.
+Additionally, running the NotionWidget script in the Scriptable App will manually download the latest version.
 ### Notion API Setup
 Next we need to set up the Notion API key and Database IDs